Analysis | With one huge shot, Anthony Davis showed why he left New Orleans for the Lakers

 Durant’s shot ultimately paid off with a championship, and Davis’s could too.
 The Lakers are just six wins away from Davis’s first title and James’s fourth.
 They are in total command, up 2-0 on the Nuggets, who have few defensive answers for either of the Lakers’ superstars.
 After six straight trips to the draft lottery, Los Angeles will treat James, Davis and Co. like conquering heroes if they return from the bubble with the franchise’s 17th championship.

-One wonders, though, whether Davis, like Durant before him, could fall short of a universal embrace by basketball fans who believe trade requests and superteams erode competitive balance.
+One wonders, though, whether Davis, like Durant before him, could fall short of a universal embrace by basketball fans who believe trade requests and super teams erode competitive balance.
 Those voices accused Durant of embodying an “If you can’t beat ‘em, join ‘em” ethos, and Davis is similarly exposed.

 Defending Davis’s move to L.A. is as simple as this: He never would have been in position this season to hit his game-winner had he remained in New Orleans.
 Who can fault an individual — especially one as talented and nonchalant as Davis — for doing whatever it takes to reach his full potential?